danirus/django-wysihtml5/README.rst

         'composerClassName': '"wysihtml5-editor"',
         # Class name to add to the body when the wysihtml5 editor is supported
         'bodyClassName': '"wysihtml5-supported"',
+        # By default wysihtml5 will insert <br> for line breaks, set this to
+        # false to use <p>
+        'useLineBreaks': 'true',
         # Array (or single string) of stylesheet urls to be loaded in the
         # editor's iframe
         'stylesheets': '["%s"]' % (settings.STATIC_URL +